Spi-OPS: Spitzer and CHEOPS confirm the near-polar orbit of MASCARA-1 b and reveal a hint of dayside reflection: Results and discussion

 We used a planetary radius of 1.597 $R_\mathrm{J}$ and an orbital distance of 0.040352 au derived from our light curve fitting, and a surface gravity of $\log g = 3.55$ in cgs units informed by the planetary mass reported in T17.
-Since the metallicity of the host star is compatible with solar element abundances, for simplicity we correspondingly adopt these to describe the chemical composition of the planet.
+Since the metallicity of the host star is compatible with solar element abundances, for simplicity we correspondingly adopted these to describe the chemical composition of the planet.
 The considered opacity sources and corresponding references can be found in \citet{Wongk9}.

-We generate a grid of self-consistent \texttt{HELIOS} atmosphere models for MASCARA-1\,b as a function of the heat redistribution efficiency $\varepsilon$ (see \citealt{Lendlw189} for an example of such a grid constructed for WASP-189b).
-In a post-processing step, we then generate a high-resolution planetary emission spectrum without contributions by scattering for each point in the grid.
+We generated a grid of self-consistent \texttt{HELIOS} atmosphere models for MASCARA-1\,b as a function of the heat redistribution efficiency $\varepsilon$ (see \citealt{Lendlw189} for an example of such a grid constructed for WASP-189b).
+In a post-processing step, we then generated a high-resolution planetary emission spectrum without contributions by scattering for each point in the grid.
 These spectra, thus, contain only the thermal emission part of the planet's spectrum.
-To calculate the theoretical occultation depths implied by these emission spectra, we use the same PHOENIX spectrum as was used for the computation of the thermal flux modulation (see \cref{sec:planetary_model}).
+To calculate the theoretical occultation depths implied by these emission spectra, we used the same PHOENIX spectrum as was used for the computation of the thermal flux modulation (see \cref{sec:planetary_model}).

 The high-resolution spectra are averaged over the \textit{Spitzer} and \textit{CHEOPS} bandpasses to obtain the corresponding, theoretical occultation depths as seen by these instruments.
-Since the bandpass-averaged occultation depths vary smoothly with the heat redistribution factor $\varepsilon$, we parameterise them with a spline function for each filter.
+Since the bandpass-averaged occultation depths vary smoothly with the heat redistribution factor $\varepsilon$, we parameterised them with a spline function for each filter.